 As it pertains to the Special Exception #1, for a maximum building height of 3-stories in the C-I district, there are several buildings two-stories and higher in the immediate vicinity that can justify the granting as the approval would not necessarily be incongruous with the height of surrounding area.
 South of the property, across Royal Palm Way, there are three- and four-story office buildings.
 East of the property, across Cocoanut Row, there is a two-story educational facility (Palm Beach Public Elementary).
-Due to the sensitive nature of the landmarked Mizner-designed buildings, it remains to be seen whether the Landmarks Preservation Commission finds merit in the size of the additions, particularly the additions that envelop around the O'Keeffe building and the three-story addition to the Rovenksy building.
-The design is currently scheduled for design review at the November 20th LPC meeting.
-The newly adopted C-l Cultural Institution district provides that no three-story buildings, or portion thereof, shall be permitted within 150'-0" of a single-family use or single-family residential zoning district in an effort to further minimize the impact of the height and mass of three-story structures.
+Based on the feedback received from LPC at the November 20th meeting, several revisions were made to the design of the Rovensky building addition.
+These changes are discussed in the 'HISTORIC PRESERVATION' analysis section of this memorandum.
+The newly adopted C-1 Cultural Institution district provides that no three-story buildings, or portion thereof, shall be permitted within 150'-0" of a single-family use or single-family residential zoning district in an effort to further minimize the impact of the height and mass of three-story structures.
 The proposed new three-story building (addition) measures over 200' from the closest single-family use to the north.

 The applicant is seeking Special Exception #2 to allow for building lengths greater than 150'-0".
 Except for any buildings existing on a campus as of the effective date of this ordinance, any new buildings greater than 150'-0" in length shall require Town Council approval for a special exception.
-The existing O'Keeffe building measures 215'-101⁄2".
-The proposed additions will extend that length to 282'-7", along Royal Palm Way, requiring Town Council approval.
-Again, due to the sensitive nature of the landmarked Mizner-designed building, it remains to be seen whether the Landmarks Preservation Commission finds merit in the size of the addition particularly along the south elevation of the building, fronting Royal Palm Way, where large expanses of the existing façade will be obscured.
-The design is currently scheduled for design review at the November 20th LPC meeting.
+The existing O'Keeffe building measures 215'-101/2".
+The proposed additions will extend that length to 282'-0", along Royal Palm Way, requiring Town Council approval.
+Based on the feedback received from LPC at the November 20th meeting, several revisions were made to the design of the O'Keeffe building additions.
+These changes are discussed in the 'HISTORIC PRESERVATION' analysis section of this memorandum.

 The existing Rovensky building measures 86'-41⁄2" in length.
-The proposed new three-story addition along Four Arts Plaza will extend that length to 144'-91⁄2" which does not require Town Council Special Exception review and approval as it applies to the total building length.
+The proposed new three-story addition along Four Arts Plaza will extend that length to 144'-81⁄2" which does not require Town Council Special Exception review and approval as it applies to the total building length.

 Variance #1 is to reduce the required parking spaces.
 Currently, the campus as a whole accommodates parking for 274 vehicles, which is nonconforming as it pertains to the required parking for the uses.
 The existing theater accommodates 714 seats which requires 179 parking spaces (1 parking space for every 4 seats).
 The existing 17,035 square-foot professional office use area requires 68 parking spaces (1 parking space per 250 square feet).
 The 5,525 square foot museum use area requires 11 parking spaces (1 parking space per 500 square feet).
-The library encompasses 4,812 square feet which requires 10 parking spaces (1 parking space per 500 square feet).
+The library encompasses 4,812 square feet which requires 10 parking spaces (1 parking spaces even space).
 The total required parking for the existing campus is 268 parking spaces.

-The proposed development program will increase the square footage of the office and library and eliminate an existing 12-space surface parking lot directly north of the Rovenksy building.
-The new three-story addition will encompass 10,738 SF of new floor area.
+The proposed development program will increase the square footage of the office and library of the Rovensky building, while eliminating an existing 12-space surface parking lot directly.
+The new three-story addition will encompass 10,356 SF of new floor area.
 The footprint of this addition will occupy the previously mentioned surface parking area.

-The museum square footage will decrease slightly.
+In the O'Keeffe building, the office and museum square footage will increase.
 The theater capacity will also be reduced to 656 seats.
 Therefore, the required parking is summarized below: